 The drivers of the low insulation rates for HES include:

 Lower Incentives.
 In 2020, HES increased the insulation incentives to encourage participation in the wake of the pandemic.
-However, prior to these elevated incentives, HES aimed to cover approximately 50% of participant’s average upfront insulation costs, which is less than Massachusetts’ historical 75% coverage.
-As Figure 8shown above, higher incentives in 2021 and 2022 have encouraged greater installation (and recommendation) rates.
+However, prior to these elevated incentives, as noted above, HES aimed to cover approximately 50% of participant’s average upfront insulation costs, which is less than Massachusetts’ historical 75% coverage.
+As evident in Figure 8, higher incentives in 2021 and 2022 have encouraged greater installation rates.
 With additional time for these more recently assessed participants to act on their insulation recommendation, it’s possible the insulation installation gap with Massachusetts will narrow or even close.

 Different Program Designs.
 As noted previously, HES (and HES-IE) conduct blower-door assisted air sealing during customer’s initial assessment, while the programs in Massachusetts and Rhode Island air seal during a subsequent visit to the home.
 It’s important to note that the program design in Connecticut results in a larger percentage of overall customers receiving air sealing (i.e., all participants without a pre-weatherization barrier) than customers are receiving in the benchmarked states.
 This positive program design attribute could possibly have an unintended consequence: it’s possible the more comprehensive initial assessment leads HES participants to think they are “done” after the assessment and that installing insulation is less important.